network23/PSAttackBuildTool/README.md

-_PS>Attack is currently available as an [alpha](https://github.com/jaredhaight/psattack/releases/).
-You can also download the alpha for PS>Punch (the portable environment that PS>Attack customizes) [here](https://github.com/jaredhaight/PSPunch/releases/)._
+_PS>Attack is currently available as an [beta](https://github.com/jaredhaight/psattack/releases/).
+You can also download the beta for PS>Punch (the portable environment that PS>Attack customizes) [here](https://github.com/jaredhaight/PSPunch/releases/)._

 _These projects are under heavy, active development and should gain features quickly.
 I'm planning to have "1.0" ready to go early 2016.
 I'm writing an ongoing series of articles about where this project is at [here](https://www.psattack.com/tags/psattack/)_